• Menu

 • Mindfulness

-• By increasing mindfulness, we can become more attuned with our body’s responses to triggers and trauma patterns.
+• By increasing mindfulness, we can become more attuned to our body’s responses to triggers and trauma patterns.
 When we slow down and notice our thoughts, feelings, and sensations, we can create more space between a stimulus and our reaction to that stimulus.

 • Self-compassion